Division: Vocal Performance

-She has been a multiple Metropolitan Opera Audition winner in both the Utah and Indiana Districts, and won first place in the Vera Scammon International S.O.S.
-Voice Competition.
-She has also been the recipient of numerous scholarship and academic awards.
+A multiple Metropolitan Opera Audition winner in both the Utah and Indiana Districts, Dr. Reich also won first place in the Vera Scammon International S.O.S.
+Voice Competition, and was a finalist with The American Prize in Vocal Performance—Friedrich and Virginia Schorr Memorial Awards, in both the art song and opera/operetta divisions.
+She has been the recipient of numerous scholarship and academic awards as well.
 Dr. Reich’s research endeavors have led her to be a leading authority on the vocal music of contemporary composer Henry Mollicone.

 MM, Vocal Performance, Indiana University School of Music, 1997